bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 Manual configuration
 ^^^^^^^^^^^^^^^^^^^^

 If you have not created the :config:option:`Fd/Director`\  by :bcommand:`configure`, you can create it also manually.
-If your |bareosDir| is also named **bareos-dir**, modify or create the file :file:`/etc/bareos/bareos-fd.d/director/bareos-dir.conf`:
+If your |dir| is also named **bareos-dir**, modify or create the file :file:`/etc/bareos/bareos-fd.d/director/bareos-dir.conf`:

 .. code-block:: bareosconfig
    :caption: bareos-fd.d/director/bareos-dir.conf